yogurt-foundation/yogurt-css-documentation/docs/tables/table-layout.md

 ## Table Layout

-Utilities for manipulating the table layout algorithm.
+Utilities for defines the algorithm used to layout table cells, rows and columns.

 ### Class